niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

 ![](/images/babycrypto1/AES-CBC-decrypt.png)

-Let's first try to understand how decryption works in CBC mode.
+Lets first try to understand how decryption works in CBC mode.
 We can generalize the above diagram as follows:

 Where $$n$$ is the block number, $$C$$ is the Ciphertext, $$P$$ is the Plaintext, and $$D(x)$$ is the decryption function, and $$K$$ is the key,